-Many prominent African Americans from a spectrum of backgrounds and professions have graduated from HBCU.
-Folks like Dr. Martin Luther King, Jr. (Morehouse College), Senator Kamala Harris (Howard University), Andrew Young, former U.S. Ambassador to the United Nations and former Mayor of Atlanta (Howard University), and W.E.B.
+Many prominent African Americans from a spectrum of backgrounds have graduated from HBCU.
+Folks like Dr. Martin Luther King, Jr. (Morehouse College), VP & Senator Kamala Harris (Howard University), Andrew Young, former U.S. Ambassador to the United Nations and former Mayor of Atlanta (Howard University), and W.E.B.
 DuBois (Fisk University) to name a few.
 In fact, 65% of all black physicians, 50% of all black engineers, and 35% of all black lawyers have graduated from an HBCU.

-A Closer Look
+A Closer Look At HBCUs

-Then, whether you’re about to submit your applications or have already been accepted at more than one institution, try to focus on what distinguishes one school from the next.
-And, ask yourself if you are interested in that college for the right reasons — to party or fill your head with essential knowledge.
+Whether submitting your applications or have already been accepted at more than one institution, focus on what distinguishes one school from the next.
+Ask if you are interested in that college for the right reasons — to party or fill your head with essential knowledge.
 Lastly, take an honest look at your financial situation to determine what you can afford.
 Then evaluate your chances of obtaining financial aid or a scholarship.